About Twin Tix

 - Seatpost: Thomson Elite setback.

-- Bottle Cages: Unknown.
+- Bottle Cages: King Stainless Steel.

 If you own a unique gravel bike you’d like to see featured on Gravel Cyclist, please contact us.